sillsdev/ptx2pdf/docs/ptx2pdf/milestones.md

 ----- -----
  0    Height of the chapter box.
 The width of the new box 1    Height + depth of chapter box plus `\AfterChapterSpaceFactor`.
-The height of the rotated box 2    Half the heigh - width of the chapter box.
+The height of the rotated box 2    Half the height - width of the chapter box.
 The amount to shift the chapter box

 Then we create the box and rotate it.
 Then we set the height of the box to the width of the chapter box and the width to the new height, because height and